nguyenllpsych/nice-ra/README.md

 5. In your forked repository on Github, create a pull request and add the message explaining the edits made, of the form "yyyymmdd: edits", such as "20201109: added detailed instructions to the readme file".

+6. You will receive an email that your pull request was accepted, i.e., the changes have been merged to the original Github.
+You can now delete the branch.

+    6b.
+Switch back to your main branch by `git checkout main`.

+    6c.
+Delete the 20201109 branch by `git branch -d <20201109>`.

+    6d.
+Delete the 20201109 branch on your Github by `git push origin --delete branch-name`.